adrien-fichet/lespizzasdupuitsvieux.com/README.md

 The new website is deployed on GitHub Pages: [adrien-fichet.github.io/lespizzasdupuitsvieux.com/](https://adrien-fichet.github.io/lespizzasdupuitsvieux.com/)

+## TODO

+- Check if the IE tags are still needed (use html5shiv instead?)
+- Visual comparisons using Playwright
+- A11y checks (accessibilitychecker.org?)
+- W3C Markup and CSS validity, link checker
+- PageSpeed insights

 ## Original website copy

 A copy of the original website is available in `_original`.